xhensilahoxha/xhensilahoxha/README.md

+# Hi and welcome :)
-# Hi, I’m Xhensila
+# I’m Xhensila

-I am a **Master’s student in Artificial Intelligence at FAU Erlangen–Nürnberg** with a strong interest in applying AI and machine learning to real-world challenges.
+I am a **Master’s student in Artificial Intelligence at FAU Erlangen–Nürnberg** with a strong interest in applying AI and machine learning to real-world challenges, especially medical challenges.

 I enjoy working on projects where I can:
 - Transform raw data into **actionable insights**